sleepingjun/data-analysis-home-burglary-in-Taipei/README.md

 This project is to analyze the [dataset](https://data.gov.tw/dataset/130312) named 臺北市住宅竊盜點位資訊 from Taiwan government opendata platform.

 ##Target - What I want to know?
-- The top 3 safe
+- The top 3 safe admin area
--
+- Whether Public Security improves every year?
+- Whether Public Security is influenced by month? (maybe it's too cold/hot to steal XD)